-We will be presenting the Blake Hotel with their award on Tuesday 12 February, as usual arriving from around 8pm onwards for a presentation at 9pm.
+We will be presenting the Red Deer with their well-deserved award on Tuesday 12 March, arriving from 8pm onwards.
 We hope you can join us!

 The bar features up to 10 well-kept real ales with the regular beers (Blonde and Northern Best) provided by Exit 33.
 All the latest seasonal and one-off Exit 33 brews feature too, as well as quality rotating guest ales, generally from Yorkshire and the North East.
 There is also a range of craft keg and bottled beers including an international selection, mainly German and Belgian.